strebel/politic-policy/marijuana.md

 # Tax

-A significant tax,  $10-$15 / gram, should be levied on all recreational purchases, not including those with sales made to a valid user under the current Medical Marijuna legislation.
+A significant tax,  $20-$25 / gram, should be levied on all recreational purchases, not including those sales made to a valid user under the current Medical Marijuna legislation.

 # Tax Revenue